JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 She addressed herself to the Sergeant, without appearing to notice (or to heed) that he was a perfect stranger to her.

-“Did you say,” she asked, pointing to Mr. Franklin, “that HE had put the clue into your hands?”
+“Did you say,” she asked, pointing to Mr. Franklin, “that _He_ had put the clue into your hands?”

 (“This is Miss Verinder,” I whispered, behind the Sergeant.)